jaisooryah/dissertation-noise-ml-dl/README.md

 ## Contents

-- `dissertation-noise-ml-dl-models.ipynb` — the full pipeline, all three phases,
+- `dissertation-noise.ipynb` — the full pipeline, all three phases,
   organised into the same sections as the dissertation.

 ## Data